carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 ## Prokka: Annotating Genomes

-Annotation is a process of identifying the locations of genes and all the coding regions in a genome and determining what those genes do.
+Annotation is a process of identifying the locations of genes and all the coding regions in a genome and determining what those genes are for.
 For this, an unknown sequence is enriched with information relating genomic position, regulatory sequences, repeats, gene name and protein products [1](https://en.wikipedia.org/wiki/DNA_annotation).
 This information is stored in genomic databases to help future analysis processing new data.

 Prokka is a command-line software tool created in Perl to annotate bacterial, archaeal and viral genomes and reproduce standards-compliant output files[2](https://academic.oup.com/bioinformatics/article/30/14/2068/2390517?login=false).
-It expects a preassembled genomic DNA sequences in FASTA format, which is the only mandatory parameter to the software.
+It expects a preassembled genomic DNA sequences in FASTA format as the input file, which is the only mandatory parameter to the software.
 For annotation, Prokka relies on external features and databases to identify the genomic features within the contigs.

 | Tool(reference) | Features predicted |